Perhaps nothing is more important to your overall health than getting enough sleep.

 Its principal role is reducing neuronal excitability.
 It may also help with mood and cognitive function.
 Dr. Guyer typically recommends 500-2000 mg nightly.

 Do you know you need more and better sleep?
-The Guyer Institute and Synergy Spa is here to get you there.
+The Guyer Institute is here to get you there.

 Enough sleep is a path to improved health, richer beauty, stronger performance at work, and better relationships.